HOW MILLENNIALS CAN AFFORD TO OWN A HOME - SOONER THAN LATER

-Prospective new homeowners find a huge affordability gap without home equity from a previously owned home to apply towards the purchase price of a new home which limits how much home they can afford.
-The money they saved for the down payment and closing cost plus the maximum home loan amount they qualify falls short of the cost of the average home in high-cost areas.
-When the average home price is well above the purchasing power of the average pay, two paychecks are needed to purchase a home.
-But when two paychecks can't be stretched to make the average home affordable, what can new homeowners do to make the dream of homeownership possible?
-Look for work that does not require them to live in the same area as their job where homes are unaffordable for them!
+Prospective new homeowners find a huge affordability gap without home equity from a previously owned home to apply towards the purchase price of a new home, which limits how much home they can afford.
+The money they saved for the down payment and closing cost plus the maximum home loan amount they qualify, falls short of the cost of the average home in high-cost areas.
+When the average home price is well above the purchasing power of the average wage, two paychecks are needed to purchase a home.
+But when two paychecks can't be stretched to make the average home affordable, what can new homeowners do to make the dream of home ownership possible?
+Look for work that does not require them to live in the same area as their job where homes are not affordable for them!

 WORK IN HIGH-COST AREAS AND LIVE IN AFFORDABLE LOW-COST AREAS

-Well-educated workers who work independently in a dispersed employee network of a company have the freedom to live where they want to be and earn the money to afford a home and lifestyle elsewhere.
-This is both a wonderful opportunity to break away from having to live in unaffordable areas, but it also subjects you to a remote workforce competition worldwide.
-To remain a viable employee, you must commit yourself to deliver the work product you are required to do and continually add work experience and education to remain competitive for the rest of your life.
+Well-educated employees, who work independently for a company in a dispersed employee network, have the freedom to live where they want and still earn the money to afford a home and lifestyle elsewhere.
+This is a exciting opportunity to break away from having to live in areas with low affordability, but it also subjects you to remote workforce competition worldwide.
+To remain a viable employee, you must commit to delivering the work product you are required to do and continually add work experience and education to remain competitive for the rest of your life.
 But, if you think about it, this was always the case.
-Being geographically located near the work center didn't qualify you for earning a living long term.
-You must grow and be able to efficiently and effectively do your current job while gaining new skills collaborating with coworkers and getting additional schooling.
+Being geographically located near the work center didn't guarantee you earning a living wage long term.
+You must grow and be able to efficiently and effectively do your current job while gaining new skills through collaboration with coworkers and getting additional education.
 You must make growth and expanding your skill set part of your workday... the rest of your life.

-A web designer living in Huntington Beach wants to move back to Arizona because he can't afford to purchase a home in Huntington Beach and intends to do so as soon as he finds work in Arizona.
+A web designer living in Huntington Beach, CA wants to move back to Arizona because he can't afford to purchase a home in Huntington Beach.
+And as soon as he finds work in Arizona, he wants me to find him a home to buy.
 And I asked him why he would want to do that?
-You can do web design anywhere!
-I suggested looking for a high paying job in California or keep the one he has as long as they agree he can do it from his new home in Arizona.
-I expect he could earn more working for a California company, than an Arizona company.
-And further suggested he look at all his options.
+Since he can do web design anywhere, I suggested looking for a high paying job in California or keep the one he has now, as long as they agree he can do it from his new home in Arizona.
+I suspect he could earn more money working for a California company, versus an Arizona company.
+My suggestion is to "think outside the box" and look at all his employment options.

 ABOUT THE AUTHOR